iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

      create test\services\todos\hooks\process-todo.integ.test.ts
 ```

+See code edits on Github.
+In the edits notice how we made few improvement compared to the generated code. beforeEach() and it() tests should be either async, call done(), or promises can be returned.
+Generator does not always do that, so we have to manually fix those.

+#### Data Seeder

+Let's add data seeder for tests and development.

-Add properties to server/api/src/services/todos/todos.schema.ts (see code on Github) and regenerate faker data:
+Add properties to server/api/src/services/todos/todos.schema.ts (see code on Github).

+See all possible faker data patterns: <https://github.com/marak/Faker.js>

+Finally regenerate faker data:

 ```bash
 feathers-plus generate fakes
 ```

-Look at the fake data now stored in server/api/seeds/fake-data.js
+Look at the generated fake data in server/api/seeds/fake-data.js (not saved to Github as it is always regenerated).

 ## END